rhiot/iot-spec/readme.md

 This project is a tool for integration and scalability testing of IoT server platforms (brokers, connectors, etc.).
 It consists of a framework for modeling different kinds of IoT devices and backend services which can be easily configured and ran at scale against the platform.
+You can use it to test different server platforms, configurations and architectures and get a comparable results in terms of the scalability of the platform for the specific scenarios.

 ## Abstractions